 The settings display a row of buttons with the names of the weekdays and a time field.
 Enter a time and select or deselect days to fit your schedule.
 A grey button indicates a deselected day; a white button indicates a selected day.

 The example above is for a schedule that runs a task every Monday and Friday at 1:30 AM.

 Select this option to set a schedule that runs once per month on a given day at a given time.
 Select the day number and set the time at which the task should run.

 The task will run on the selected day and time.
 If the day number you selected does not occur in a month (e.g. "31st" in February) the task will not run.

 Weekday of the month

 Select this option to set a schedule that runs once per month on a given weekday at a given time.
 Select the day and the time at which the task should run.

 Once you have set up a schedule, the schedule will be shown under "Runs":

-Scroll the overview down to see previous runs.
+Scroll down through the run log to see previous runs.